GigiLoria5/AssistanceTickets-Polito-WA2-2023/server/README.md

     - Description: Allows to obtain all the information of an expert
     - Permissions allowed:
-      - The expert associated with the specified expertId
+      - The Expert associated with the specified expertId
       - Managers
     - Request body: _None_
     - Response: `200 OK` (success)